 (8) Contagion Effect in “Right to Buy”

 Poor were given the option to buy their social housing units.
-Does one household’s purchase of its social housing unit affect how many of neighbors choose to buy as well?
-When one’s neighbors buy their units, his expectations for future neighborhood housing value improve.
-The idea is that neighbors will take better care of their property and expectations of future house price rises increase, so other individuals are more willing to buy as well.
-Policy implication is that home ownership may lead to better neighborhood effects and avoid poverty trap impacts.
-Opposite could also be true – worse neighborhood effects in places where no one buys, house quality deteriorates, and fewer households choose to buy in the future.
+Does one household’s purchase of its social housing unit affect how many of their neighbors choose to buy as well?
+When one’s neighbors buy their units, do we observe that expectations for future neighborhood housing value improve.
+The idea is that home-owner-neighbors will take better care of their property and expectations of future house price rises increase, so other individuals are more willing to buy as well.
+A direct policy implication is that home ownership may lead to better neighborhood effects and avoid poverty trap impacts.
+The opposite could also be true – worse neighborhood effects in places where no one buys, house quality deteriorates, and fewer households choose to buy in the future.

-We would need develop an identification strategy to identify contagion effects.
+We would need develop an empirical strategy to identify contagion effects.
 First people who buy have access to money, but those who come later would be partially driven by the contagion effects.
 Timing may be enough to achieve identification.
 We could consider alternative approaches to disentangling these competing effects.

 This research may be possible because ROS tells us if people bought their house from the local authority (City of Glasgow or Glasgow City Council).
-Question – is the big wave of social housing purchases post-1990 covered by our data.
+Question – is the big wave of social housing purchases post-1990 covered by our data?

 We will explore alternative data sets (possibility of attaching spatial variables to the BHPS?).